Datavault-UK/automate-dv-docs/docs/best_practices.md

 Nulls get handled in the built-in hashing processes in dbtvault.

-- Nulls get replaced with a placeholder; by default this is `^^`
+- Nulls get replaced with a placeholder; by default this is `^^`.
-- If all components of a non-hashdiff (PK/HK) hashed column are NULL, then the whole key will evaluate as NULL
+- If all components of a non-hashdiff (PK/HK) hashed column are NULL, then the whole key will evaluate as NULL.
 - If all components of a hashdiff hashed column are NULL, then the hashdiff will be a hash of `^^` multiplied by how many components the hashdiff comprise, and separated by the concat string, which is `||` by default. e.g.
   ```text